 Rockets must contain one and only one electronic altimeter of the specific commercial types approved for use in the Team America event.
-These types are the Perfectflite APRA, or Pnut.
+These types are the Perfectflite APRA, Pnut, or Firefly.
 The altimeter must be inspected by an NAR official both before and after the flight, and may not be modified in any manner.
 The altimeter must be confirmed by this official before flight to not have been triggered and to be ready for flight.
-The peak altitude of the rocket as recorded by this altimeter and sounded out on its audible transmission post-flight will be the sole basis for judging the altitude score and this altimeter may be used for no other purpose.
-The altitude score for every qualification flight and for the first flight at the Finals will be the absolute difference in feet between the 800 feet (244 meters) target altitude and the altimeter-reported actual flight altitude in feet (always a positive number or zero).
-For those teams at the Finals that are invited to make a second flight based on their first-flight performance, the target altitude for the second flight at that event will be 775 feet (236 meters).
+The peak altitude of the rocket as recorded by this altimeter and sounded or flashed out on its audible or visible light transmission post-flight will be the sole basis for judging the altitude score and this altimeter may be used for no other purpose.
+The altitude score for every qualification flight and for the first flight at the Finals will be the absolute difference in feet between the 850 feet (259 meters) target altitude and the altimeter-reported actual flight altitude in feet (always a positive number or zero).
+For those teams at the Finals that are invited to make a second flight based on their first-flight performance, the target altitude for the second flight at that event will be 825 feet (251 meters).